microsoft/Microsoft-Win32-Content-Prep-Tool/README.md

   * Only the setup files for this app should be in this folder.
 * -s  <setup_file>     Setup file (e.g. setup.exe or setup.msi).
 * -o  <output_file>    Output folder for the generated .intunewin file.

+**Note: The generated .intunewin file contains all compressed and encrypted source setup files and the encryption information to decrypt it.
+Please keep it in the safe place as your source setup files.**